Skip to content

 Node Type Description

 Login Users are placed on a login node upon connecting to Pathfinder.
-This environment is intended for code development, compilation, data management, and job submission.
-Do not run parallel or threaded jobs on login nodes, as they are shared resources and not for compute-intensive tasks.
+This environment is intended for lightweight tasks such as editing files, managing environments, and submitting jobs.
+Do not run parallel or threaded jobs on login nodes, as they are shared resources and are not intended for compute-intensive tasks.
+The login nodes are virtual hosts.
+To compile code, please submit an interactive job and compile on a compute node instead of on the login nodes.

 Compute Most Pathfinder nodes are compute nodes, and these are the only nodeswhere jobs should be executed.
 Users should access compute resourcesusing commands such as srun.